 The Directors are responsible for the other information.
-The other information comprises the annual report.
-The annual report is expected to be made available to us after the date of this report.
+The other information comprises the information included in the annual report but does not include the financial statements and our auditor's report thereon.
+The annual report is expected to be made available to us after the date of this auditor's report.